alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/kws_asr.md

 It could take several minutes to complete one inference run (average time is 2-3 minutes).

-Using the input “yesnogostop.wav”, the log shows inference results for the KWS operation first, detecting the trigger word “yes“ with the stated probability score (in this case 0.99).
+Using the input “yes_no_go_stop.wav”, the log shows inference results for the KWS operation first, detecting the trigger word “yes“ with the stated probability score (in this case 0.99).
 After this, the ASR inference is run, printing the words recognized from the input sample.